What is Andon Board? (Colors, Types, and Examples)

 Andon Board

 When something goes wrong on the production line, it can cause many headaches for workers and managers.
+This means that products are not being made properly, which can also lead to safety issues.

 Andon Board is a visual management tool that helps quickly identify and solve production line problems.
 It uses color-coded lights to indicate the severity of the problem.
 This allows workers and managers to address the issue immediately.

 This article will uncover the concept, andon board.
-It will discuss examples, uses, and advantages of andon board along with the andon types, colors, and andon in lean manufacturing.
+It will discuss examples, uses, and advantages of the andon board along with the andon types, colors, and andon in lean manufacturing.

 Andon Board Definition